 Some people who have been infected with Epstein-Barr virus suffer from chronic fatigue, joint pain, or difficulty concentrating that renders them unable to work for a period of time.
-Generally, people who are infected with EBV recover from the infection within a few months.
-Because EBV is short-lived, it can be difficult to meet the Social Security Administration's (SSA) requirement that your disability last, or be expected to last, at least 12 months.
+Because EBV is short-lived, it can be difficult to meet the Social Security Administration's (SSA's) requirement that your disability last, or be expected to last, at least 12 months.

 If it has been less than a year since you were diagnosed with EBV, the SSA must determine whether it thinks your EBV will meet the duration requirement.
 To do this, the SSA will consider diagnostic tests, your response to treatments, whether you have had complications, and your doctors' opinions about your prognosis.
 If the SSA decides that complications or symptoms from your EBV infection are not expected to last a year, your disability claim will be denied.

-If the SSA concludes that your EBV symptoms are chronic and severe and that you are not currently doing any substantial gainful activity, the agency will next determine whether you have a condition that medically qualifies for disability.
-First, the SSA will determine if your condition is listed in the SSA’s listing of impairments that qualify for disability.
-EBV, however, is not a qualifying condition.
+If the SSA concludes that you have an MDI and your EBV symptoms are chronic and severe, and that you are not currently doing any substantial gainful activity, the agency will next determine whether your physical or mental limitations medically qualify you for disability.

-People with chronic EBV often experience pain in their muscles and joints.
-Ongoing pain will limit the ability to perform physical work-related tasks such as lifting, carrying, pushing, and pulling, another factor to be included in your RFC that limits the types of jobs you can do.
+People with chronic EBV also often experience pain in their muscles and joints.
+Ongoing pain will limit the ability to perform physical work-related tasks such as lifting, carrying, pushing, and pulling, and should be another factor included in your RFC that limits the types of jobs you can do.

-It is important that you ask your doctor to prepare an RFC statement that describes these types of work-related limitations caused by the Epstein-Barr virus.
+It's important that you ask your doctor to prepare an RFC statement that describes these types of work-related limitations caused by the Epstein-Barr virus.
 Along with your doctor's RFC statement, you will need to provide the SSA with medical evidence to support your doctor's opinion.
-If your doctor's opinion is properly supported by evidence, your doctor's RFC should be incorporated in the RFC the SSA develops for you.
+If your doctor's opinion is properly supported by evidence, the limitations in your doctor's RFC should be incorporated into the RFC the SSA develops for you.